 unless he has given the prescribed notice of his intention so to do, and has received the consent, in writing, of the water board or of an authorised officer in that behalf.

-68. Power to enter and examine whether water is wasted, etc.
+68. Power to enter and examine whether water is wasted etc.

 (1) Any officer of the water board may, at all reasonable times, enter upon any land to which water is supplied under this Act, and may examine and ascertain —